 - Dredge them in cornstarch that has been seasoned with salt and pepper.

 - Place them in a single layer in the air fryer basket and spritz them with cooking oil.

 - Brush on an egg wash.

-eggwash.
-Cook for another 3 minutes until golden brown and crisp.
+- Air fry for about 6 minutes total, flipping once halfway through, until golden brown and crisp.